perkompus/Martian-Maniac/README.md

 ## 🚀 About Me
-I'm a self-motivated indie developer.
-I've been thinking about working on my first game since 2017.
-It's definitely not my first attempt, as I have tried and failed before... but I continue on.
+As an indie developer driven by self-motivation, I’ve harbored the ambition to create my first game since 2017.
+This isn’t my first rodeo, as I’ve faced setbacks in previous attempts.
+However, I remain steadfast and continue to forge ahead on this path.

 ## Badges